Low Calorie Chocolate Pots

 Posted On June 4, 2019 By Kathryn

-These chocolate pots are from Skinny Desserts – meaning each one is less than 300 calories.
+These low calorie chocolate pots are from my book Skinny Desserts – meaning each one is less than 300 calories.
 There is nothing lacking here.
 These are about as indulgent as a chocolate pudding can get.
-Made with great quality 70% chocolate, eggs, sugar, butter and scented with fennel, the end result is a decadent mousse.
+No cook chocolate pots which are made with great quality 70% chocolate, eggs, sugar, butter and scented with fennel – the end result is a decadent mousse.
 Everyone asks me what the secret to it is -why/how are they low calorie.
 There are no tricks, no substitutions or hidden ingredients.

 Choosing great chocolate is key.
-The flavour and quality of a good chocolate will give this mousse the flavour and substance is needs to make a little go a long way.
-Not very much sugar is used – it is simply not necessary.
-If you are a lover of dark chocolate, I imagine you like it for its bitter qualities, so it makes no sense to mask the vest best thing about dark chocolate with a tonne of sugar.
+The flavour and quality of a good chocolate will give these chocolate pots the flavour and substance they need to make a little go a long way.
+Not very much sugar is used – it ‘s not necessary.
+If you are a lover of dark chocolate, I imagine you like it for its bitter qualities, so it makes no sense to mask the very best thing about dark chocolate with a tonne of sugar.
 Egg yolks and butter (again, not very much) give the mousse its decadent texture, while egg whites serve to lighten everything, and conveniently increase the quantity of the mousse, doubling it in size.
-More mouse without any more calories.
+More mousse without any more calories.

 Photo credit Laura Edwards